Through My Lens, A Black Girl's Magic

 I first encountered this phrase a few years ago.
 Language tossed about by a younger generation that occasionally stuck in my head.
 The new colloquial speak.
 I came across it again in an excerpt from a book written in 1999 by Author, Joan Morgan in which she writes “urging me to recapture the feminine and discover the fierceness of a Black Girl’s Magic…”

 Suffice it to say, I love this language.
 I think of my Mother and then, my Wife - both the epitome of A Black Girl’s Magic.
 I think of my Daughter, infused with their strength.
-I think of the 33% of a Black male population, locked away in the Prison Industrial Complex and the Mothers forced to play both sides of that coin.
+I think of the Black Man who makes up 33% of the population locked away in the Prison Industrial Complex and the Mothers forced to play both sides of that coin.
 And I think of Harriet and Angela and Ella and Maya and Billie and Michelle, and of Nancy Wilson who sings “Wide my world, narrow my bed...” because she knows things.

 The young Black girls in these photographs stand at the threshold of a life informed by "The Discipline of Dance", as one instructor is known to say.